 Bluestone Patio Installation in MA

-Bluestone is readily available in New England and is the go-to choice for classic, natural stone patios.
-It is attractive with subtle blue/gray/purple hues, quick to install, and durable.
+Bluestone is readily available in New England and is the go-to choice for natural stone patios.
+It is attractive with subtle blue/gray/purple hues, quick to install, durable, and provides a timeless.
 There are a variety of different types of bluestone patios to choose from.
 Whatever variety you choose it is sure to look great and last a lifetime.

 Bluestone Patio Installation Process:

 The bluestone patio installation process is fairly straightforward but does take a lot of attention to detail and hard work.
 The process starts by first excavating an adequate base.
 The base depth will depend on the existing soils but is usually ~8-10″.
-Essentially the goal is to remove all of the organic soils that will hold moisture, and reach the firmly packed, well drained, sandy/stoney subsoils below.
+The goal is to remove all of the organic soils that will hold moisture, and reach the firmly packed, well drained, sandy/stony subsoils below.

 Once we have removed all undesirable soils we compact the subsoil, and then lay our base material.
 The base material will consist of crushed stone that gets spread in 4″ increments, and compacted.
 Compacting it every 4″ ensures proper compaction of the base so that your patio doesn’t settle.

 After the base material is compacted we spread a 1″ layer of finer crushed stone or sand.
-This layer of finer material is much more workable in that we can spread it perfectly flat, and set our stones in it.
-When spreading the bedding layer we pay close attention to pitch so the patio has a minimum 1% pitch for drainage.
+This layer of finer material is much more workable than the larger gravel and makes it easier to and set the stones in.
+When spreading the bedding layer we pay close attention to pitch so the patio has a ~1% pitch for drainage.
 This ensures that water will runoff the patio instead of puddling and working it’s way underneath.

 Why Concord Stoneworks?